 Natural hazards everywhere are increasing in severity and frequency.
 Resilience is defined as bouncing back quickly after a disaster strikes.
 Resilience includes reducing the severity of damage where possible, and planning for ways to re-establish daily life once conditions are safe.
 Resilience planning starts with understanding the potential threats.
 The process then identifies desired future conditions and options as well as plans and programs that can help reach the desired conditions.
 Next, prioritize and take action to move towards a more resilient community.
 Finally, monitor your results to make sure you are making progress towards the desired outcomes.
-This appendices identifies threats and risks of fire and flood; desired future conditions; mitigation strategies and recommendations; and a review of existing plans as well as future plans and strategies that could be implemented to reach desired future conditions.
+This appendix identifies threats and risks of fire and flood; desired future conditions; mitigation strategies and recommendations; and reviews existing plans and future plans and strategies that could be implemented to reach desired future conditions.